 A threshold of sim > 0.1 is used for the identification of neighbors for local QSAR models.
-Compounds with the same structure as the query structure are eliminated from the neighbors to obtain unbiased predictions in the presence of duplicates.
+A low similarity threshold has the advantage, that predictions can be made even in the absence of closely related structures, and that completely unrelated compounds are still not included as neighbors.
+As neighbor contributions are weighted by similarity in local QSAR models, neighbors with low similarity have also a low impact on the prediction result.
+Compounds with the same structure as the query structure are automatically eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.